linux-chenxing/linux-chenxing.org/blobs/ipl.md

 ### mercury5 notes

 - This *seems* to be located at 0x1000 in SPI NOR or the file IPL on an SD card in a fat16 partition.
 - The vendor IPL loads a kernel image from the file RTS on an SD card in a fat16 partition.
+It seems to load to 0x20008000 (in DDR) and jumps there.

 ### infinity3 notes